-Ronit and I grew up in small places, where life was fairly simply and people were very friendly, so whatever we did, we did with our friends.
-We rode our bikes with them, played sports with them, splashed with them at the pool or in the puddles, swung with them at the playground and very often invented new and exciting games and adventures with them.
+Ronit and I grew up in small places, where life was fairly simply and people were very friendly.
+So whatever we did, we did with our friends.
+We rode our bikes with them, played sports with them, and splashed with them at the pool or in the puddles.
+We swung with them at the playground and very often invented new and exciting games and adventures with them.

-So it is only natural for us to want our kids to have friends too and enjoy similar warmth to what we felt as kids and to develop their social skills and imagination (come on, say it with me “instead of spending all their spare time in front of the computer or the TV”).
+So it’s only natural for us to want our kids to have friends too and enjoy similar warmth to what we felt as kids.
+We want them to develop their social skills and imagination (come on, say it with me “instead of spending all their spare time in front of the computer or the TV”).

-Well, by the time we got to child number 3, we were pretty good at guiding our kids in that area, and Noff has had an active social life since she was still in diapers.
-She never has a dull moment at school, can always find friends to be in her groups during classes and has an abundance of playmates during breaks.
+Well, by the time we got to child number 3, we were pretty good at guiding our kids in that area.
+And Noff has had an active social life since she was still in diapers.
+She never has a dull moment at school.
+She can always find friends to be in her groups during classes and has an abundance of playmates during breaks.

 The phone triangle, however, created a different dynamic among them, because there were only two of them in any conversation after school.
 This gradually turned into a somewhat of a competition – “You rang her yesterday?
 Why didn’t you ring me too?”

-Bit by bit, this spilled into their school play and Noff started reporting friction during breaks and even classes around who will play or study with whom.
+Bit by bit, this spilled into their school play.
+Noff started reporting friction during breaks and even classes around who will play or study with whom.

-Noff tried Julie’s number, but the call was not picked up.
+Noff tried Julie’s number, but the call wasn’t picked up.
 Then, she rang Penny.
-The conversation started with the usual excitement on Noff’s part, but that changed quickly into a shocked look on Noff’s face, the end of the conversation and our little girl acting as if she had been hit in the face with a frying pan.
+The conversation started with the usual excitement on Noff’s part.
+But that changed quickly into a shocked look on her face.
+At the end of the conversation, our little girl acted as if she’d been hit in the face with a frying pan.

-It turned out that Penny had told her nobody wanted to be her friend anymore and when she got back, she would not have anyone to play with.
+It turned out that Penny had told her nobody wanted to be her friend anymore and when she got back, she wouldn’t have anyone to play with.

-But over the next few days, her teacher said Noff was not concentrating in class and Noff kept telling how Penny was trying to steal Julie away from her and play with her alone.
+But over the next few days, her teacher said Noff didn’t concentrate in class.
+And Noff kept saying how Penny was trying to steal Julie away from her and play with her alone.
 At the same time, Noff was essentially doing the same thing.
-Obviously, the issue had not been settled.
+Obviously, the issue hadn’t been settled.

-So Tsoof and I had a talk with Noff on the way home and said to her she needed to take a stand and tell Penny what she was feeling, instead of avoiding her and feeling rotten all the time.
+So Tsoof and I had a talk with Noff on the way home.
+We told her she needed to take a stand and tell Penny what she was feeling, instead of avoiding her and feeling rotten all the time.
 She apparently did that the very next day, because her stories changed and her teacher reported a bubbly girl again.

 So help your kids have fun with friends and keep the number even.